All About Orders

 Clients are able to rate articles based on how well the finished product meets their needs.
 This rating is solely for the author's notes.
 We do not take the client's rating into consideration when evaluating an author's quality level.

-Authors who have maintained an author rating of 4 for at least 10 articles and have passed the proofreading test are eligible to upgrade to level 5.
+Authors who have passed the proofreading test are automatically considered for 5-star status.
 Upon passing the proofreading test, the author will be placed on a list for 5-star observation.
 When our editors have enough material to make a decision, they will notify the author.

 3-star articles may still contain spelling mistakes, but they are usually attributed to homonym confusion and minor typos.
 Repeated, consistent spelling errors are not acceptable at the 3-star level.
 Also, capitalization mistakes will be limited to specialized, isolated cases, like “Ipod” instead of “iPod.”
 3-star authors will use commas correctly approximately 50 percent of the time or more.
 Although there might be pronoun and subject/verb agreement errors in 3-star writing, they will be minor.
 Additionally, 3-star authors will have mastered the use of definite and indefinite articles.
-While possibly containing some fluff, 3-star articles will largely make logical sense and will have a discernible argument.
-Filler text is to be limited to 50 percent or less.
+While possibly containing some filler, 3-star articles will largely make logical sense and will have a discernible argument.

 4-star articles may have minor grammatical errors only; many have none at all.
 Misspellings and typos are very rare in 4-star work.
-Capitalization will be entirely correct, and complex punctuation will be used correctly: Dashes, parentheses, ellipses and exclamation points will be used in a way that is consistent with the AP Stylebook and is not stylistically obtrusive.
+Capitalization will be entirely correct, and complex punctuation will be used correctly: There will be no errors in the use of colons and semicolons.
+Dashes, parentheses, ellipses and exclamation points will be used in a way that is consistent with the AP Stylebook and is not stylistically obtrusive.
 However, occasionally, 4-star articles can contain choppy sentences or awkward phrasing and may be in parts lacking overall article flow.
 The argument in a 4-star article will be strong.
 However, it may be presented in a concise and straightforward manner that is somewhat simplistic.
 The average person will consider a 4-star article to be very good, and this is the level at which most clients order.

 5-star authors have proven to our editorial staff that they invariably provide professional-grade writing.
 Each article will be nearly flawless, and 5-star authors will consistently provide content that meets our stringent 5-star standards.
 At the 5-star level, we do not tolerate spelling mistakes, typos, capitalization errors or punctuation errors that are not mandated by the client instructions.
 The argument will be extremely strong and will be presented in a style that is insightful and compelling, all while being impeccably and thoroughly researched.
 Additionally, 5-star authors will interact with clients and Textbroker staff in a manner befitting their status as professionals.
 Our 5-star authors are hand-picked by our editorial staff and represent the best that Textbroker has to offer.